fmalmeida/bacannot/docs/outputs.rst

     │       ├── report_files                                    # Annotation reports in HTML format
     │       ├── resistance                                      # AMR annotation results from ARGminer, AMRFinderPlus, RGI and Resfinder
     │       ├── rRNA                                            # barrnap annotation results
-    │       ├── SequenceServerDBs                               # SequenceServer pre-formatted databases to be used inside the web app
+    │       ├── SequenceServerDBs                               # SequenceServer pre-formatted databases to be used with SequenceServer blast application
     │       ├── sqldb                                           # The sqlDB of the annotation used by the shiny server for rapid parsing
     │       ├── tools_versioning                                # Versions of tools and databases used (whenever available)
     │       ├── virulence                                       # Virulence genes annotation results from Victors and VFDB databases